httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## HTTP Messages Are Not Protected In Full {#sec-limitations}

-This document specifies a data integrity mechanism that protects HTTP `representation data` or content, but not HTTP header and trailer fields, from certain kinds of corruption.
+This document specifies a data integrity mechanism that protects HTTP *representation data* or content, but not HTTP header and trailer fields, from certain kinds of corruption.

-Digest fields are not intended to be a general protection against malicious tampering with HTTP messages.
+Integrity fields are not intended to be a general protection against malicious tampering with HTTP messages.
 This can be achieved by combining it with other approaches such as transport-layer security or digital signatures.

 ## End-to-End Integrity

-Representation-Digest and Content-Digest can help detect `representation data` or content modification due to implementation errors, undesired "transforming proxies" (see {{Section 7.7 of SEMANTICS}}) or other actions as the data passes across multiple hops or system boundaries.
+Integrity fields can help detect  *representation data* or content modification due to implementation errors, undesired "transforming proxies" (see {{Section 7.7 of SEMANTICS}}) or other actions as the data passes across multiple hops or system boundaries.
-Even a simple mechanism for end-to-end `representation data` integrity is valuable because user-agent can validate that resource retrieval succeeded before handing off to a HTML parser, video player etc. for parsing.
+Even a simple mechanism for end-to-end  *representation data* integrity is valuable because a *user agent* can validate that resource retrieval succeeded before handing off to a HTML parser, video player etc. for parsing.

 Note that using these mechanisms alone does not provide end-to-end integrity of HTTP messages over